-Shane’s knowledge, skills and experiences were gained while working for both the Peel Regional Police and the Toronto Police Service in their respective Automated Fingerprint Identification System (AFIS) sections.
+Shane Turnidge’s extensive knowledge, skills, and experience in forensic identification were honed during his tenure with both the Peel Regional Police and the Toronto Police Service, specifically within their respective Automated Fingerprint Identification System (AFIS) sections.

-He was appointed a fingerprint examiner under section 667 of the Criminal Code of Canada.
-He was also certified to search and save both latent fingerprint and latent palm print records on the RCMP AFIS database in Ottawa.
+Beginning his career as a fingerprint examiner in 1990, Shane was deeply involved in extensive casework and has conducted more than a million friction ridge examinations over the course of his career.
+He contributed to numerous high-profile cases and has provided testimony in various court proceedings, including federal tax court.
+Appointed as a fingerprint examiner under section 667 of the Criminal Code of Canada, Shane was also certified to search and save both latent fingerprint and latent palm print records in the RCMP AFIS database in Ottawa.

 Training Courses

-Over the course of his professional career he attended numerous courses and educational conferences both domestic and international.
+Throughout his professional journey, Shane attended numerous courses and educational conferences both domestically and internationally, continuously expanding his expertise.

 Defense Expert

-As a defense expert he has testified three times in Superior Court.
+As a defense expert, Shane has testified three times in Superior Court, providing invaluable insights and analysis.

-AFIS (Automated Fingerprint Identification System) has been at the core of his professional life.
-He began his career when AFIS technology was in its nascent state in Canada.
-He learned friction ridge science from the ground up, applying the “Henry System” to manually classify prints as well as using the classification systems required by the AFIS (Autoclass).
+Shane’s career began when AFIS technology was emerging in Canada.
+He gained a deep understanding of friction ridge science from the ground up, initially applying the “Henry System” for manual print classification and later adapting to the classification systems required by AFIS (Autoclass).

-Over his career he has mentored many people working in the industry and has received numerous awards.
-As an author, he has been jointly published in the International Association for Identification’s publication, the Journal of Forensic Identification and in Evidence Technology Magazine.
-He has also been published in the newsletters of the Canadian Identification Society, the Michigan-Ontario Identification Association, and the New York State division of the International Association for Identification.
+Throughout his career, Shane has mentored numerous individuals in the forensic identification field, earning various awards for his contributions.
+As an author, he has been jointly published in the Journal of Forensic Identification and Evidence Technology Magazine.
+Additionally, his work has appeared in the newsletters of the Canadian Identification Society, the Michigan-Ontario Identification Association, and the New York State division of the International Association for Identification.

-His ability to teach advanced friction ridge analysis and palm analysis courses at the Ontario Police College in Aylmer, Ontario is well known.
-He has also taught palm analysis and palm crease identification and at the Kent Police College in the United Kingdom.
-In addition to his in-class teaching, he has lectured throughout Ontario and the United States on various friction ridge analysis related topics at several conferences.
+Shane is well-known for teaching advanced friction ridge and palm analysis courses at the Ontario Police College in Aylmer, Ontario, and at the Kent Police College in the United Kingdom.
+Beyond classroom instruction, he has lectured extensively throughout Ontario and the United States on various topics related to friction ridge analysis at several conferences.

-Training is something he continues to this day with IAI (International Association for Identification) certified courses, one of which has been shared with the University of the Cordilleras in the Philippines, and with the University of Cape Coast in Ghana.
+Continuing his commitment to training, Shane conducts International Association for Identification (IAI) certified courses, including sessions shared with the University of the Cordilleras in the Philippines and the University of Cape Coast in Ghana.

 CV